jackyyf/isreversi/Protocol.md

 Client send a packet with no payload to request data from server.
 Server should response back with same frame type, and contains data for room list.

-Data is in a tuple of tuple(uint16, string, string, string).
+Data is in a tuple of tuple(uint16, string, string).
-For each tuple, the corresponding field are Room ID, Room Title, Player A, Player B.
+For each tuple, the corresponding field are Room ID, Player A, Player B.

 ### 2.8 Player list
 | Frame type | Direction |